-Iona Whishaw has been a youth worker, social worker, teacher and an award winning high school principal, who continued with her writing throughout her working life.
-Receiving her Master's in Creative writing from UBC, Iona has published short fiction, poetry, poetry translation and one children's book, "Henry and the Cow Problem."
+Iona Whishaw has been a youth worker, social worker, teacher and an award-winning high school principal, who continued with her writing throughout her working life.
+Receiving her master's degree in creative writing from the University of British Columbia, Whishaw has published short fiction, poetry, poetry translation and one children's book, "Henry and the Cow Problem."
 The Lane Winslow mystery series is her first foray into adult fiction.

-Iona was born in Kimberley BC, but grew up in a number of different places, including a small community on Kootenay Lake, as well as Mexico and Central America, and the US because of her father's geological work.
-She received a degree in history and education from Antioch College, and subsequent degrees in Writing at UBC and pedagogy at Simon Fraser University.
-Her own writing output took a brief back seat during her teaching career, but she shared her passion for writing by nurturing a love of writing in the students in English, Creative Writing, and Spanish classes.
-During the course of her career as a Principal in Vancouver she was awarded the Woman of Distinction in Education by the YWCA in 2010 and a Canada's Outstanding Principals award in 2012.
+Whishaw was born in Kimberley, British Columbia, but grew up in a number of different places, including a small community on Kootenay Lake, as well as Mexico, Central America and the U.S. because of her father's geological work.
+She received a degree in history and education from Antioch College and subsequent degrees in writing at the University of British Columbia and pedagogy at Simon Fraser University.
+Her own writing output took a brief back seat during her teaching career, but she shared her passion for writing by nurturing a love of writing in the students in English, creative writing and Spanish classes.
+During the course of her career as a principal in Vancouver, she was won the Woman of Distinction in Education award from the YWCA in 2010 and a Canada's Outstanding Principals award in 2012.

-Her hobbies have included dance, painting, reading, and gardening.
-She currently is a vocalist for a small Balkan dance band in Vancouver, and is patiently waiting for her next opportunity to engage in her current pash, long distance, cross country rambling in England.
+Her hobbies have included dance, painting, reading and gardening.
+She currently is a vocalist for a small Balkan dance band in Vancouver and is patiently waiting for her next opportunity to engage in her current passion, long distance cross-country rambling in England.

 She is married, has one son and two grandsons and lives in Vancouver with her artist husband, Terry Miller.